wp-plugins/woocommerce-product-faqs/README.txt

 View the "Installation" tab of this page for detailed usage instructions.

+[Click here](http://redactweb.com/shop/flying-ninja/#tab-faqs) for a sample WooCommerce product page with some FAQs.

 The submission of FAQs fights spam in one of two ways, with the admin being able to pick between:

 1. AYAH (Are you a human?) anti-spam.
 Google it.